First Berlusconi government: History

 Berlusconi remained prime minister for a little over a month until his replacement by a technocratic government headed by Lamberto Dini.
 Dini had been a key minister in the Berlusconi government, and Berlusconi said the only way he would support a technocratic government would be if Dini headed it.
-In the end, however, Dini was only supported by most opposition parties but not by Forza Italia.
+In the end, however, Dini was only supported by most opposition parties and by the League but not by the centre-right coalition.